+As discussed previously, the Project property forms part of an undeveloped portion of the light industrial district in the City of Desert Hot Springs.
+This section of the City has been designated in the City's General Plan to support business parks and light industrial uses.
 The Noise Element of the City's General Plan identifies vehicular traffic as the principal source of noise in the community.
 To understand and evaluate the impacts of land use patterns, traffic and individual developments on the noise environment, a variety of data has been collected and future buildout impacts have been modeled, as part of the General Plan preparation.
-Computer models and simulations were used to calculate the noise environment along major roadways based upon the operating characteristics and volumes.
-Table V-5 of the Noise Element identifies the projected noise contours on major roadways at General Plan Buildout.
+Computer models and simulations were used to calculate the transportation noise environment along major roadways based upon the operating characteristics and traffic volumes.
+The project is not located within close proximity to a high-traffic roadway identified in the General Plan as being a primary noise generator.
+Table V-5 of the Noise Element identifies the projected noise contours along major roadways at General Plan Buildout.
+The Project is located approximately 940 feet south of Two Bunch Palms Trail.
+This table provides measurements for segments of Two Bunch Palms Trail, which is located approximately 940 feet north of the Project.
 Along Two Bunch Palms Trail (west of Palm Drive), the projected exterior noise levels of 70 dBA can be detected at approximately 60 feet from the street centerline, while the 65 dBA and 60 dBA can be detected at 125 feet and 267 feet respectively from the centerline.
+As such, traffic noise from this roadway does not affect the Project.
+Traffic noise from Little Morongo Road is not evaluated due to the distance of approximately 1,940 feet between the Project and this roadway.